 The development of American culture from the Revolution to the end of the nineteenth century is studied.
 Topics include nationalism, religious movements, social reform, and popular culture.
-3 credit hours.
+4 credit hours.
+Prerequisite: completion of one of the following: HIST 101, 102, 103, 104, 105, 106, 107, or 161; or consent of department chair.
 Offered as needed.